 How to Create a Nonprofit Event on Donorbox | A Step-by-Step Guide

-Donorbox Events helps you create customizable event pages and event ticketing forms to be able to boost your event's online ticket sales.
+Donorbox Events helps you create customizable event pages and event ticketing forms to elevate online ticket sales.
 Learn everything in this step-by-step guide and get started today!

-Galas, auctions, trivia nights, or concerts — events are undoubtedly an essential part of your fundraising strategy.
-Fundraising events give you the opportunity to engage your audiences, bring attention to your cause, and collect donations from attendees.
+Galas, auctions, trivia nights, or concerts — fundraising events allow you to engage your audiences, spotlight your cause, and collect donations from attendees.

-Our innovative feature – Donorbox Events – is designed specifically to help share that load, and make your life a little easier!
+Our innovative feature – Donorbox Events – is designed to lighten your workload and amplify the success of your next event.

 Donorbox Events is a robust event ticketing solution for all types of nonprofit fundraising events.
-The quick set-up can be completed in just a few minutes, and you can offer buyers an unlimited number of ticket tiers as well as display tax-deductible values for your ticket prices.
+It takes just a few minutes to get set up, and you can offer buyers an unlimited number of ticket tiers while displaying tax-deductible values for your ticket prices.

 We get it – events season can get hectic.
-That’s why Donorbox Events is designed to make the event-planning process as easy and effective as possible, from start to finish.
+That’s why Donorbox Events is designed to make the event-planning process as seamless and effective as possible, from start to finish.

 Create user-friendly event forms that let you sell tickets, collect attendee information like preferences and contact information, and accept additional donations on top of ticket sales.